2511674586/withLinux/README.md

 # With Linux - Brief Hacks

-Linux tricks, hints, hacks, based on my personal experience with [Debian GNU/Linux](https://www.debian.org).
+Linux tricks, hints, hacks and many others, based on my personal experience with [Debian GNU/Linux](https://www.debian.org).
 It may work on Ubuntu, Mint etc.
 Most of these hints and hacks are in the style of keyword-expanding.

-keep updating.

-FIXME: re-arrange sections.

 ## Index : contents
 1. [Installing Linux](./install)